haiweiosu/Angular2.0-Simple-Project-Demo/README.md

 # Angular2.0-Simple-Project-Demo
-This is Angular 2.0 selp study directory.
-Some code are copied from Angular.io website
+#Sample codes are self-taught from Angular.io website
+#The purpose of this demo is trying to learn the new functionalities of Angular 2.0